wkm/jekyll-pseudo/README.md

 # jekyll-pseudo
-A simple pseudo code formatter.
+A pseudocode/algorithm formatter for sites powered by jekyll.

+Sometimes you don't want to use a particular programming language to demonstrate a concept because of the syntactic overhead.
+Jekyll-Pseudo lets you use a gently formatted free-formated representation.

 ## Language
 * indentation is preserved
-* a word beginning with a capital letter is a keyword.
+* a word beginning with a capital letter is a keyword
 * a word followed by parentheses is a function name
 * all other words are variables
-* words within double quotes are
+* words within double quotes are generally strings

 * these symbols are auto-formatted: `<-- <= >= --> =`

+Sample output:

     Function swap(old, new)
       remaining <- quorum_size  @1